Narwallets/meta-pool/docs/beta-test.md

 ### Will contributors be rewarded?

-Yes, G-SKASH (The governance token) will be awarded to collaborators.
-Your G-SKASH will be awarded to your account during div-pool mainnet implementation.
+Yes, META (The governance token) will be awarded to collaborators.
+Your META will be awarded to your account during div-pool mainnet implementation.

-### What will be the value of a G-SKASH on mainnet?
+### What will be the value of a META on mainnet?

 It's not clear now.
-It depend on the final tokenomics, it depends on how much funds the div-pool attracts, and the future G-SKASH demand.
+It depend on the final tokenomics, it depends on how much funds the div-pool attracts, and the future META demand.

 ### How do I participate on the birth of the first BIG DAO on NEAR?